 Numerous recent studies continue to confirm that green tea polyphenols have powerful anticarcinogenic, cardioprotective, neuroprotective and antimicrobial actions.
 In the first of the two articles on green tea, let us take a closer look at the anticarcinogenic properties of green tea.

-Green tea has also been shown to help prevent metastasis.
+It has also been shown to help prevent metastasis.
 Cancer cells secrete special enzymes called collagenases in order to penetrate and colonize various tissues.
 It is the metastatic process that is lethal, not the primary tumor.
 Hence finding substances that can prevent metastasis is of prime importance in fighting cancer.
-A study done at the University of Shizuoka in Japan found that epigallocatechin gallate does in fact inhibit the secretion of collagenases by tumor cells (in this study, highly metastatic lung cancer cells), thus arresting their ability to invade normal tissue.
+A study done at the University of Shizuoka in Japan found that epigallocatechin gallate does, in fact, inhibit the secretion of collagenases by tumor cells (in this study, highly metastatic lung cancer cells), thus arresting their ability to invade normal tissue.
 Black tea theaflavins were also effective.
-There is also additional evidence that green tea polyphenols help inhibit angiogenesis, or the growth of new blood vessels that nourish the tumor.
+There is also additional evidence that green tea polyphenols help inhibit angiogenesis or the growth of new blood vessels that nourish the tumor.

 Two of the green tea polyphenols, epigallocatechin-3-gallate and epicatechin-3-gallate, have been found to be effective inhibitors of 5 alpha-reductase type I, reducing the synthesis of DHT, a potent form of testosterone implicated in causing prostate enlargement and prostate cancer.
 Epigallocatechin gallate has also been found to be the most potent catechin in inducing apoptosis in human prostate cancer cells when tested on various cell lines.
 Together with lycopene and selenium, green tea should be considered as a special prostate-protective agent.